TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-revoke-missing-disk-stores.md

 # revoke-missing-disk-store
-Instruct SnappyData members to stop waiting for a disk store to become available.
+Instruct TIBCO ComputeDB members to stop waiting for a disk store to become available.

 ## Syntax